 In 1832 College Street was built which divided this area from Hyde Park.
 The foundation stone for Sydney’s first Catholic chapel on the north side of the former convict garden was laid in 1821 but the chapel was not completed until 1837.
 It burnt down in 1864 and work then began on the current St Mary’s Cathedral.

 The area was dedicated as a park in 1878 when Boomerang Street was constructed along the line of an old walking track.
-There were two separate parks divided by Boomerang Street; Cook Park on the south-west side and Phillip Park on the north-east.
-They were named after British explorer Captain James Cook who explored the east coast of Australia in 1770, and the colony’s first governor in 1788 Captain Arthur Phillip.
+There were 2 separate parks divided by Boomerang Street: Cook Park on the south-west side and Phillip Park on the north-east.
+They were named after British navigator Captain James Cook who charted the east coast of Australia in 1770, and the colony’s first governor Captain Arthur Phillip.

-Cook + Phillip Parks saw major redevelopment in 1997 involving removal of the bowling club and Boomerang Street and Haig Avenue, and construction of a modern swimming pool complex and grey paved concourse in front of the Cathedral.
+Cook + Phillip Park saw major redevelopment in 1997 involving removal of the bowling club, Boomerang Street and Haig Avenue, and construction of a modern swimming pool complex and grey paved concourse in front of the cathedral.

 The park contains a memorial on the former corner of Boomerang Street and Haig Avenue to Police Constable Allan McQueen who was shot nearby on 24 April 1989 and died several days later.
 Seeking his attacker, John Albert Porter, police later raided a Marrickville house where they shot dead another man, David Gundy.

 Spackman and Mossop Landscape Architects, “Phillip and Cook Parks Draft Plan of Management”, 1996